NEMO Hornet Elite 2 Review

 Our Analysis and Test Results

 This tent is barely over two pounds (including stakes and guyline).
-It goes all in on minimizing weight but also tries to maintain some creature comforts like two side doors and vestibules.
+It goes all-in on minimizing weight but also tries to maintain some creature comforts like two side doors and vestibules.

 The bottom line is that this tent is great for one person and tight for two.
-The two side doors go a long way with making a tent this size feel roomier.
+The two side doors go a long way in making a tent this size feel roomier.
 The interior dimensions, 85 inches long, 50 inches wide (tapering to 42 inches at the foot), definitely feel snug with a second person.
 The lower sidewalls creep in a bit, limiting space at abdomen height.
-One unique feature of this tent is the flybar at the top that is meant to perform the same function as a cross pole in a traditional tent by maximizing peak height volume.
+One unique feature of this tent is the flybar at the top which is meant to perform the same function as a cross pole in a traditional tent by maximizing peak height volume.
 It increases space at the ceiling, and for one person looking to carry the whole tent, it's adequate and an impressive innovation.
 However, with two people trying to sit up at the same time, the 37 inch peak height still means your head will press against the mesh ceiling.

 Keeping with the minimalist design, each side comes with a gear storage pocket sufficient for a phone, deck of cards, or pair of gloves (or any other small items you want to keep close at hand).
 There is also a headlamp storage pocket at the top that is made of opaque white fabric, which diffuses the light nicely at nighttime.

 This tent is impressive given how few pieces it actually has.
 It is really simple to get a good, taut pitch with both the tent and the fly, which gave us that much more peace of mind when the rain moved in.
 The fly runs low and tight to the ground, which minimizes splashback.
 Though the area of the vestibules is a scant 6(+) square feet each, it was still nice to know that our boots were protected, even if a few backpack straps still stuck out.